 The governance of e-learning is about how decisions are made, who has input and who makes those decisions.
 It also involves evaluating, directing and monitoring the use of e-learning.
 There several different ways of providing appropriate governance over e-learning.
 The most common is to establish some type committee to provide oversight and allow stakeholders to have input.

-Equally important is where e-learning fits in the institution’s organizational structure and the reporting structure of the organization.
+Equally important is where e-learning fits in the organizational and reporting structure of the institution.
 Is it located on the academic/educational side of the organization or on the technical or administrative side?
 The answers to these questions will tell us how seriously the institution takes e-learning.

 How e-learning is support can vary from having a fully integrated central support department that provides IT, instructional design, faculty development and technical media support to a fully decentralized approach in which each faculty or school has its own support units.
 The most appropriate model depends on the institution and the size of the faculties and the level of support within the institution and faculties.

 Finally, how e-learning support is funded in the institution is as important, if not more, than how the support is organized.
 There are four basic funding models:

 - Combined funding